Skip to content

 BLE transport (segway_ble_client.py)

-BLE UUIDs
+Service UUIDs

-# Ninebot Custom (primary)
+# Ninebot Custom (primary on modern hardware)

 NB_SERVICE = "6e400001-0000-0000-006e-696e65626f74"